 These maintenance contracts, based on time and materials, help regulate our cash flow and are often useful to kick start a web project with a familiar client.
 Since so few web projects start out with a clear specification of the work involved, this contract becomes a commitment between us and the client.
 And since we require that the contract be paid entirely up front, our cash flow is regulated because we are no longer at the mercy of collecting delayed payments on invoices.

-This maintenance contract has solved two of our largest problems as a web design & development agency. a) Billing and getting paid after the project is completed. and b) Helping clients understand that priority treatment comes at a higher cost.
+This website maintenance contract template has solved two of our largest problems as a web design & development agency. a) Billing and getting paid after the project is completed. and b) Helping clients understand that priority treatment comes at a higher cost.

 Additionally, it is important to remind the client that we are simply hired labor.
 We can build the site, we can maintain it, but the responsibility ultimately belongs to the client.
 This maintenance contract helps reinforce the notion that when the server goes down or an API module becomes deprecated, it’s their responsibility — both the rewards and risks of running an online web site — and not yours.
 Of course, you’d be glad to help out, for a fee :)